-The work of the OTI Country Representative requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly visible and rapid response office, the OTI Country Representative requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
-The OTI Country Representative is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
+The work of the Country Representative requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly visible and rapid response office, the Country Representative requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
+The Country Representative is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
 S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
-The OTI Country Representative is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
-The OTI Country Representative is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The Country Representative is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
+The Country Representative has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
+The Country Representative is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-Under the direct supervision of the Washington-based DCHA/OTI Regional Team Leader for Asia/Middle East (AME), the Country Representative will:
+Under the direct supervision of the Washington-based DCHA/OTI Regional Team Leader for the Latin America & the Caribbean Regional Team, the Country Representative will: